takanory/slides/20200510pyconhk/PITCHME.md

 ## 2016: Python Boot Camp

-* 2016年から開始
-* 一般社団法人PyCon JP Associationの主催イベント
-* 目的: 日本各地にPythonを広げる
-* Python入門を4時間で教える
+* Half-day hands-on for beginners
+* Purpose: Spreading Python around Japan
+  * Visit all over Japan
-* 講師は私などを派遣
+  * Connect with locals
-* 開催スタッフとTAは現地
+  * Launch local community
+* Local staff and TA

 Note:
+* In 2016, PyCon JP Association launched Python Boot Camp
+* The event is half-day hands-on for begginers
+  * We teach an introduction to Python programming
+* The poupose of the event is to spread Python around Japan
-* Objective: We visit all over Japan to teach Python → We connect with local people → We hope local communities to start up
+  * I or another insructor visit all over Japan to teach Python, and connect with locals and help to launch a local community
-* We teach an introduction to Python programming in half a day
 * We hold in cooperation with local staff and local teachig assistants

 +++